WardKhaddour/react-intersection-observer-kit/README.md

 #### 2. Customize the `ObserverProvider`

-You can customize the Intersection Observer API by using the optional options prop to override the default options, and the optional activeCondition callback to override the default condition for changing element's active state:
+You can customize the Intersection Observer API by using the optional options prop to override the default options, and the optional activeCondition callback to override the default condition for changing the element's active state:

 ```jsx
 import { ObserverProvider } from 'react-intersection-observer-kit';